kuldeep23907/Top-Level/README.md

 The two communities _Machu_ and _Picchu_ are open source.
 Any watcher can develop and contribute a watching helper tool to the _Picchu_ community.
 Any enabler can develop its own application to read the _Machu_ blockchain and connect to its own customer database.
 The enabler is free to record of contributions and the loss compensation calculation using a classical database or using another blockchain.

 As of today, August 2020, _Machu_ doesn't exist yet in blockchain form but [McGyver, a preview tool of _Picchu_ exists here](https://ibisa.users.earthengine.app/view/mcgyver3).
 With this tool you can observe the state of vegetation on 60 villages located in Tamil Nadu, India.
 With 310 farmers (August 2020), each village has in average 5 paying farmers participating to IBISA.
-You can change the date of observation.
-You can observe the health of vegetation and it's hydric stress.
+You can change the date of observation, you can observe the health of vegetation and it's hydric stress.
 IBISA expects 5000 paying farmers end of 2020 and is pre-registering 10,000 breeders in Niger for 2021.

 ## What is the pain? what is the solution?
 The need and the opportunities are huge since there are more than 500 M smallholder farmers who don't have access to crop insurance while providing 90% of the world's food.
 See [IFAD report 2013](https://www.ifad.org/documents/38714170/40706188/Smallholders+can+feed+the+world_e.pdf/460ca6c2-7621-40d8-9f79-a56f6f8fa75e).
 The situation has worsened since 2013.
 But today in 2021 the planets are aligned to create a cost-effective solution: